MarcosJSP/CIU-P9/README.md

 # Processing Shaders- by MarcosJSP

-The objective of this project is to get familiarized  with processing shaders.
+The objective of this project is to get familiarized  with using shaders on Processing.

 The project uses shaders to create a black and white pattern: